AanshSavla/To-Do-List/README.md

 # To-Do-List
-It uses HTML,CSS,EJS,NodeJS with ExpreeJS
+It uses HTML,CSS,EJS,NodeJS with ExpressJS
 This repo contains CSS,EJS,NodeJS files only